Getting Better Results When You Talk Reiki

 Today is Day 2 of my 3-day Reiki & Medicine Intensive and already participants have more clarity in challenging areas.

-By the end of tomorrow, they will have deeper appreciation for their practice, and be able to express Reiki’s benefits in a way that engages people by speaking to people’s needs in language they relate to, with science to support their Reiki case.
+By the end of tomorrow, they will have a deeper appreciation for their practice, and be able to express Reiki’s benefits in a way that engages people by speaking to people’s needs in a language they relate to, with science to support their Reiki case.
 And lucky me, I get to watch this unfold!

 REIKI & MEDICINE INTENSIVE